Normal forms of elliptic automorphic Lie algebras and Landau-Lifshitz type of equations: Abstract

 \section{Abstract}

-We present normal forms of elliptic automorphic Lie algebras with symmetry group $D_2$, the dihedral group of order 4, which appear prominently in the context of Landau-Lifshitz type of equations.
-The normal forms are established through the construction of certain intertwining maps, which are formulated in terms of theta functions.
-Furthermore, we realise the Wahlquist-Estabrook prolongation algebra of the Landau-Lifshitz equation in terms of an automorphic Lie algebra on a complex torus with one orbit of punctures, and show that it is isomorphic to an $\mf{sl}(2,\CC)$-current algebra.
-Finally, we show that a Lie algebra introduced by Uglov and the well-known hidden symmetry algebra of Holod are isomorphic to an elliptic $\mf{sl}(2,\CC)$-current algebra.
+We present normal forms of elliptic automorphic Lie algebras with dihedral symmetry of order 4, which arise naturally in the context of Landau--Lifshitz type of equations.
+These normal forms provide a transparent description and allow a classification of such Lie algebras over $\CC$.
+Using this perspective, we show that a Lie algebra introduced by Uglov, as well as the hidden symmetry algebra of the Landau--Lifshitz equation by Holod, are both isomorphic to an elliptic $\mf{sl}(2,\CC)$-current algebra.
+Furthermore, we realise the Wahlquist--Estabrook algebra of the Landau--Lifshitz equation in terms of elliptic automorphic Lie algebras.
+This construction reveals that, as complex Lie algebras, it is isomorphic to the direct sum of an $\mf{sl}(2,\CC)$-current algebra and the two-dimensional abelian Lie algebra $\CC^2$.
+Finally, we explicitly implement the automorphic Lie algebra framework in the context of an $n$-component generalisation of the Landau--Lifshitz equation by Golubchik and Sokolov in the case of $n=3$.